ivanyordanovgt/brawl-stars-bot/documentation/Goal.md

 ## 2.2 YEARS for 273€

-And this is why I decided to create this bot.
-These numbers are absurd for such a fun mobile game because these 35 hours are boring, just grinding the rewards and not playing what you want.
-A lot of people just don't have the time to play.
-The only solution for people with no time is to buy the Brawl Pass Plus and play at least 7 hours for the month and the last day spend 3-4 hours to complete all quests (There are a lot of quests which are the same and you complete multiple at once).
+I created this bot because the amount of grind is absurd.
+It takes 35 boring hours to grind the results and then you can actually have fun.
+Many players don't have that kind of time.
+The only solution for busy people is to buy the Brawl Pass Plus, play 7 hours a month, and spend 3-4 hours on the last day completing quests.